jdhenke/celestrium/doc/paper.md

 * developers specify these two functionalities
   * `getLinks(node, nodes, callback)` which should call `callback` with an array of links between `node` and each node in `nodes` respectively.
   * `getLinkedNodes(nodes, callback)` should call `callback` with an array of nodes which are neighbors of any node in `nodes`.
+* the visualization uses this definition to populate itself

 **GraphModel**
 * Core underlying model of the graph
 * contains getter and setter methods for Nodes and Links

 **GraphView**
-* renders the graph with data from GraphModel plugin using d3 force directed layout
+* renders the graph with data from GraphModel plugin using d3's force directed layout
-* automatically re-render when GraphModel changes
+* automatically re-renders itself when GraphModel changes

 ![image](https://f.cloud.github.com/assets/774269/1708494/3e834936-610f-11e3-8f64-cb5826882932.png)